Our Energy Use

-San Antonio is looking to lead the nation in the generation and delivery of clean, reliable, affordable energy.
-CPS Energy, our energy provider, is the nation’s largest municipally owned energy utility and is committed to growing its supply of emission-free electricity from wind, solar, and landfill gas.
+San Antonio is looking to lead the nation in the generation and delivery of clean, reliable, and affordable energy.
+CPS Energy, our energy provider, is the nation’s largest municipally owned energy utility and is committed to growing its supply of emission-free electricity from wind, solar, and landfill gas energy sources.

 Renewable Capacity Targets

-CPS Energy has recently increased its renewable energy goal to have 50% of its electrical generation capacity to come from renewable energy by 2040.
+CPS Energy has increased its renewable energy goal such that 50% of its electrical generation capacity comes from renewable energy by 2040.
 With an increase of 10% in the 5 years between 2014 and 2019, they are well on their way to meeting this goal.

-Through the FlexPower initiative, CPS is making strides to bring more renewables online and use leading edge technology to modernizing the energy grid in San Antonio.
+Through the FlexPower initiative, CPS is making strides to bring more renewables online and use leading edge technology to modernize the energy grid in San Antonio.